bfalk8/Moon/projects/index.md

 ---
 layout: project
-title: All Projects
+title: Past and Ongoing Projects
-excerpt: "A List of Projects"
+excerpt: "A Collection of My Projects"
 comments: false
 ---